 Follow the steps at: bergen.edu/getstarted

 You will fill out the application and then take the English Language Proficiency test so that you can start at the level that is good for you.
-See the Testing Center web page or call the Office of Testing Services, Room S-127, 201-447-7202 or 201-447-7203 for the testing schedule.
-After you take the test, you can register for classes.
+For information about the Accuplacer placement exam and test dates/times please see the Office of Testing Services web page.
+On campus visit the Office of Testing Services, Room S-127, call 201-447-7203, or email [email protected]

 Where do I go get information about International student admissions?